yingweiwo

 Absorption, Distribution and Excretion

-Route of Elimination: Etidronate disodium is not metabolized.
-Within 24 hours, approximately half the absorbed dose is excreted in urine; the remainder is distributed to bone compartments from which it is slowly eliminated.
+Elimination pathway: Etidronate disodium is not metabolized.
+Approximately half of the absorbed dose is excreted in the urine within 24 hours; the remainder is distributed to the bones and is slowly eliminated.
 Unabsorbed drug is excreted intact in the feces.

-The half life of etidronate is approximately 1-6 hours.
+The half-life of etidronate sodium is approximately 1–6 hours.

 Toxicity/Toxicokinetics